cloudevents/spec/discovery.md

 The entity managing the lifecycle of a Subscription on behalf of an Event Consumer.
 In some instances this might be the same entity as the Event Consumer.

+For example, a UI for connecting eventing producers to event consumers would be considered an event subscriber and a target user of this API.

 ## API Specification

-The discovery API takes the declarative API design approach.
-This document structure focuses on discovery where each document has a two part key of `producer` and `type`.
-This takes a denormalized view where the composite key of documents is the `producer` and `type`.
-Producer is defined as an arbitrary human readable string and `type` is the CloudEvent `type` attribute.
+This document structure focuses on discovery where each document has a two part key of `provider` and `type`.
+This takes a denormalized view where the composite key of documents is the `provider` and `type`.
+Provider is defined as an arbitrary human readable string and `type` is the CloudEvent `type` attribute.

-### Producer entity Attributes
+### Provider entity Attributes

-The `Producer` entity is the main component of the discovery API.
+The `Provider` entity is the main component of the discovery API.
 This section covers the structure of that entity and the next section describes the requirements for the query API.

-#### producer
+#### provider

 - Type: `String`
-- Description: Identifies the producer of the event.
+- Description: Identifies the provider of the event.
 The producer string SHOULD be human readable and can identify a top level producer system.
 - Constraints:
   - REQUIRED